2023 Most Popular Journalism Bachelor's Degree Schools in California

 The following schools top our list of the Most Popular Journalism Bachelor's Degree Colleges.

-Our 2023 rankings named San Diego State University the most popular school in California for journalism students working on their bachelor’s degree.
+Our analysis found San Diego State University to be the most popular school for journalism students who want to pursue a bachelor’s degree in California.
 Located in the large city of San Diego, SDSU is a public college with a fairly large student population.

 Women make up 72% of the journalism majors at the school.